GaryL98/ws_webapp/README.md

 * 'npm install' to download libraries
 * 'npm start' to start the server
 * webpage can be accessed on the localhost at port 8080
+* test images are provided in the 'test_images' folder

 How to
 ==========